LEstradioto/whatsapp-audio-transcriber/README.md

 2. Open Chrome and navigate to `chrome://extensions/`
 3. Enable "Developer mode" in the top right corner (if needed)
 4. Click "Load unpacked" and select the directory containing these files
-5. Add your Groq API Key at the Extension Settings/Options
+5. Add your Groq API Key at the Extension Settings

 ## Technical Details